Phyrra/masa-scss-to-json/README.md

 =====

 Call the function with the root file as the argument, the `.scss` suffix is not required.
+An optional second argument can be provided, to write the output to a file.

 The function returns a JSON with all the variables.